 - Far below the fold: Ads placed at or near the bottom of the page.

-This widget’s functionality is essentially the same in both the Publisher and Advertiser Overview reports, though it analyzes slightly different data:
+This widget’s functionality is essentially the same for both publishers and advertisers, though it analyzes slightly different data:

 - Advertiser view: Breaks down the placement of selected advertisers’ display ads across many publishers.